Franciszka Urszula Radziwiłłowa: Drama

 Transferring scene to exotic countries, the author used domestic, social and political realities of her own country.

-The writer's credo can be outlined as "a praise of a woman" Her dramatic work absorb the ideas and concepts of modern times – the Enlightenment, reflects spiritual needs of aristocracy; it is an evidence of the high level of the refined poetic word in Polish-Belarusian literature of the 18th century [7].
+The writer's credo can be outlined as "a praise of a woman" Her dramatic work absorb the ideas and concepts of modern times – the Enlightenment, reflects spiritual needs of aristocracy; it is an evidence of the high level of the refined poetic word in Polish-Belarusian literature of the 18th century.
+[7].

 Heritage

-After her death, one of the Nesvizh actors and stage directors Jacub Frychynsky published all her dramatic works, with engraved illustrations by Michal Zhukovsky based on drawings of Franziska Ursula Radziwill ("Komedye y Tragedye", 1754).
+After her death, one of the Nesvizh actors and stage directors Jakub Fryczyński published all her dramatic works, with engraved illustrations by Michał Żukowski based on drawings of Franciszka Urszula Radziwiłł ("Komedye y Tragedye", 1754).
 [8] Volumetric tome titled "Comedy and tragedy, composed by...
-Her Highness Princess Vyshnevetsky, Koribut, Radziwill" includes nine comedies, five tragedies and two operas (according to genre definitions, written in the book).
+Her Highness Princess Wiśniowiecki, Korybut, Radziwiłł" includes nine comedies, five tragedies and two operas (according to genre definitions, written in the book).
 There are several copies of the book printed without a date, on good paper, with differences both in the title page and in the text.
 A copy from the National Library of Belarus is likely to be a re-publication.

-The legacy of Princess Francesca Ursula Radziwill is a valuable historical and literary document.
+The legacy of Princess Franciszka Urszula Radziwiłł is a valuable historical and literary document.
 It consists of sixteen comedies and tragedies.
 The writer even tried her skills in opera librettos.
-Her plays staging carried out at various Radziwills estates, but after Michael Casimir's death in 1762, his wife work became theatrical relic and aroused the interest of only a narrow circle in Radziwill family.
+Her plays staging carried out at various Radziwiłł estates, but after Michał Kazimierz's death in 1762, his wife’s work became theatrical relic and aroused the interest of only a narrow circle in Radziwiłł family.
 Then public forgot it.
-New rise of Nesvizh theater started in 1777, when Francesca’s son Karol Stanislaw Radziwill "Pan Kochanku" returned from exile.
+New rise of Nesvizh theater started in 1777, when Franciszka Urszula Radziwiłł’s son Karol Stanislaw Radziwill "Pan Kochanku" returned from exile.

-For a long time the name of Francesca Ursula Radziwill was unknown to the general reader.
+For a long time the name of Franciszka Urszula Radziwiłł was unknown to the general reader.
 In Belarus, a book of selected plays was published only in 2003.
 Natalia Rusetskaya, Natalia Gordienko, Andrey Hadanovich, Zhanna Nekrashevich-Korotkaya, etc. made the translation into Belarusian language.